CommitteeOfZero/polyversal-coz-linux-patcher/docs/GENERAL-INFO.md

 ### GUI

 There are two ways to launch the GUI: using the provided `Polyversal.desktop` entry, and running it from the command line.

-The easier option is to simply double-click the desktop file to launch it, but [this is not guaranteed to work on all systems](/docs/TROUBLESHOOTING.md#double-clicking-on-polyversaldesktop-opens-a-file-with-some-weird-text) (and we don't know why).
-If it doesn't, you'll have to launch it from the command line.
+The easier option is to simply double-click the desktop file to launch it.

 To run the script in GUI mode, simply invoke it with no arguments: